 I’m falling in love with my creative soul…my process, and my value that I bring to this beautiful world.
 I’m slowly giving up the judgment that I have to be like everyone else, and do things in a “traditional” way, or the way “they” tell me it “should” be done… HA!
 I find that not only do I not fit into a box, I’m not even aware that it is there anymore!!

 I’ve found courage, strength, love and compassion in places I never knew it would come from.

 And, as a result…I have a story…I have a story of hope.

-That even a small town, conservative, etc. etc. woman, can leave a marriage to a wonderful man, because she knew she had/has something to share…And blossom.
+That even a small town, conservative, etc. etc. woman, can leave a marriage, because she knew she had/has something to share…And blossom.
 Blossom and be happier than she ever knew she could be.